Microsoft Japan Says 4-Day Workweek Boosted Workers' Productivity By 40%

 The question was straightforward, as Schawbel recalls: "If your pay is constant, how many days a week do you want to work?"

 One of the potential replies to that question was simply, "None."
-But only 4 percent of the workers chose that answer.
+But only 4% of the workers chose that answer.
 Only slightly more people chose one day, or two.

-The biggest portion — 34 percent — said they want a four-day workweek.
-The current standard five-day week got 28 percent support.
-And 20 percent said they'd prefer a three-day workweek.
+The biggest portion — 34% — said they want a four-day workweek.
+The current standard five-day week got 28% support.
+And 20% said they would prefer a three-day workweek.

 "It's important," Schawbel says, "because it shows people want to work."